vide-collabo/Vide.docs/content/en/docs/vide.fable/quick_start.md

 If you have a dotnet SDK version >= 7, you might be prompted with a message stating that `dotnet new -i` is deprecated.
 This is ok as long as the template is installed correctly.
 Otherwise, use the recommended way in the message for installing new templates.
 {{< /alert >}}

-This will install the "Vide for Fable" templates that can be used for scaffolding new projects.
+This will install the *Vide for Fable* templates that can be used for scaffolding new projects.
 You can can check the templates available by executing `dotnet new --list`:

 ```plaintext
 Template Name                        Short Name           Language